 NeuroML Editorial Board

 An elected board of editors has been formed to manage the NeuroML specification development process.
 The editorial board consists of five members, elected by the NeuroML community.
-The editors are responsible for producing and maintaining the official documentation for the NeuroML language.
+The editors are responsible for producing and maintaining the official documentation for the NeuroML language, and work in collaboration with the Scientific Committee who provide oversight and guidance.

 Due to the close link between the development of NeuroML 2 and LEMS, this group is also responsible for producing a stable specification for the subset of LEMS used by NeuroML 2.